-- If test failure persist, contact an authorized Poseidon Service Center for repair.
+- If test failure persists, contact an authorized Poseidon Service Center for repair.

 What is forcing the unit to keep a low pO2?

-There are 4 solenoids in the unit, and the primary diluent solenoid is not closing, is leaking, thus no matter how much oxygen the unit inject the pO2 will not rise up.
+There are 4 solenoids in the unit, and the primary diluent solenoid is not closing, is leaking, thus no matter how much oxygen the unit injects the pO2 will not rise.

-Send the head back is costly, time consuming and so on.
-At that time, being already a “regular” technician on the unit, I decided to take the matters on my own hands.
+Sending the head back to HQ is costly and time consuming.
+At that time, being already a “regular” technician on the unit, I decided to take the matters into my own hands.

 I disassembled the head, once the two main pieces of the head were apart; but both computer and electronics boards connected, I started the pre-dive tests.
-Exactly on the test 53-68 I could heard and felt the gas streaming from the solenoid without stopping.
-Eureka… I identified the leaking solenoid.
+On the 53-68 test I could hear and felt the gas streaming from the solenoid without stopping.
+I identified the leaking solenoid.
 Now, I had to continue taking apart the head and electronics to get access to the solenoid and replaced it.

-All the procedure must be executed carefully taking special attention to not damage the electronics and cables.
+All the procedures must be executed carefully, taking special attention not to damage the electronics and cables.